 We believe birth matters.

 You've probably seen that phrase already, woven throughout our site.
 It's big for us.
-Research tells us that women remember their births for their whole lives, right down to the smallest detail.
+Research tells us that parents remember their births for their whole lives, right down to the smallest detail.
 And what happens during the birth can also impact self esteem, self confidence, and parenting.
 It's not as much about what interventions someone does or doesn't have, but it's about how they were treated.
 Were they respected?
 Did they have a voice, and a choice — and did they even know that was possible?
-Studies show that at least 9 percent of women in the United States experience diagnosable PTSD after their birth, and even more have post traumatic stress symptoms.
+Studies show that at least 9 percent of birthing parents in the United States experience diagnosable PTSD after their birth, and even more have post traumatic stress symptoms.
 That doesn't have to be.
 One of our most important goals is to help people have better, more supported births.

 Humans are meant to have our village around us after we have a baby.
-In cultures throughout time, new mothers have been nurtured and supported in the days, weeks and months after a little one arrives.
+In cultures throughout time, new parents have been nurtured and supported in the days, weeks and months after a little one arrives.
 People come with food, they care for the older children, help with breastfeeding, and make sure the new parents get plenty of rest.
 We need to heal after birth.
 We're learning how to parent either for the first time, or with the new twist of a busy toddler and a newborn.
 We need time, space, encouragement and suggestions for bonding.
 We need to find our own way, and our own voice.
-Most American moms don't get that kind of postpartum experience.
+Most American parents don't get that kind of postpartum experience.
 We send people home to their isolated little boxes and tell them to figure it out.
 We're Midwesterners, so we're used to pulling ourselves up by our bootstraps.
-But too many women suffer through those early months, and we know it can be different.
+But too many new parents suffer through those early months, and we know it can be different.
 We help people enjoy their fourth trimester with their babies, instead of just surviving it.

 Education makes a difference.